 Meanwhile, I have also invested in index funds and ETF’s briefly but the fees shun me away from these products.
 Over time I evolved myself.
 I’ve taught myself and read books on dividend growth investing.

 Once I’ve done my initial research and company’s fundamentals met my criteria, then it triggers a buy and hold.
 I no longer monitor my stocks on a daily basis.
-Only when it’s time my dividends are due to be paid as I will immediately reinvest all dividends.
-Which is how compound interest works in investing.
+Only when it’s time my dividends are due to be paid when I checked my brokerage account as I will immediately reinvest all those dividends.
+This is how exactly compound interest works in investing.
+Your money is working hard for you.
 I will only sell my positions when it no longer meets my criteria.

 Every investor has its own strategy and goals.
-I am investing long term but because I’m already late in the game, I am concentrating on increasing my monthly dividend income.
+I am investing long haul.
+However, since I’m already late in the game, I am concentrating on increasing my monthly dividend income.
 Hence, I picked most of my equities that pays monthly dividends and reinvest all dividends regularly.

 What I like about monthly dividend income is that you can easily organize your budget well.
 More so, when you retire and stop working as expenses comes out regularly on a specific date such as mortgage or rent, insurance, and utilities.